basaran/awmtt-ng/README.md

 ```

 ### Xephyr
-Have a look at http://awesome.naquadah.org/wiki/Using_Xephyr and its documentation to learn more about how to use it.
+Have a look at https://awesomewm.org/apidoc/documentation/07-my-first-awesome.md.html and its documentation to learn more about how to use it.
-For instance, you can press `Control-Mod3-Shift` to have Xephyr grab focus while inside the window so that you can't accidentally leave it.
-To let go, press `Control-(Right-)Shift`.
+For instance, you can press `Control-Shift` to have Xephyr grab focus while inside the window so that you can't accidentally leave it.
+To let go, press `Control-Shift`.